 - Materials Science and Engineering: MATSCI 45 and 45L

-- Mechanical Engineering: ENGIN 25 or 26
+- Mechanical Engineering: ENGIN 26

 3 Intended Electrical Engineering and Computer Sciences majors should take COMPSCI 61A during the first semester, and CS 61B during the second semester.
 Students starting at the Math 53 level are encouraged to take EE 16A during the first semester and EE 16B the second semester.

 4 R&C courses must be taken for a letter grade (C- or better required).
 The first half (R&C Part A) must be completed by the end of the freshman year; the second half (R&C Part B) must be completed by no later than the end of Spring semester of sophomore year.

 5 Most engineering majors are required to take MATH 53 and MATH 54 their sophomore year.
 If Exam Credit is used to fulfill Math 1A and 1B, then Math 53 or Math 54 should be taken during the freshman year.
 Intended Electrical Engineering and Computer Sciences majors are not required to take MATH 54.
 Intended Materials Science and Engineering students are required to take PHYSICS 89, not Math 54.
 Math 1A + Math 1B, and Math 53, or Math 54 fulfill the UGBA Calculus prerequisite.

 6 Students must take either UGBA 10 or ECON 1 their freshman year to fulfill a UGBA prerequisite.
 All UGBA prerequisites must be completed by the end of the Spring semester of sophomore year.

 7 Students in the M.E.T.
 Program must successfully complete six breadth courses over the period of 4 years, one in each of the following categories:

 - Philosophy and Values (will be satisfied with UGBA 107)